Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Sometime after the outbreak of World War I, Edward enlisted with the Royal Army Service Corps.
 The Royal Army Service Corps were responsible for land, coastal and lake transport; air dispatch; supply of food, water, fuel, and general domestic stores such as clothing, furniture and stationery; administration of barracks; the Army Fire Service; and provision of staff clerks to headquarters units.

-Unfortunately I cannot trace Edward's Military Service Records.
+Unfortunately, I cannot trace Edward's Military Service Records.
 He died from sickness on 25th March 1919.
 His World War I Medal Card suggests that Amy applied for his Territorial Forces Medal after his death on 3rd May 1920.
 The Territorial Force War Medal was a campaign medal awarded to members of the British Territorial Force and Territorial Force Nursing Services who served overseas in World War I; it is the rarest of the five British Great War medals.

 Edward and Amy's only surviving child Walter Edward Norkett was to serve with the Royal Army Service Corps during World War II, sadly he died during service sometime between 31st May and 4th June 1940, just two years after the death of his mother.
 He is buried in Dunkirk Cemetery in France.